Trips With Tykes

 6. Have – and use – both apps.

-Uber is still in more cities than Lyft at this point, but I strongly recommend that you know how to use both apps for travel to cities in which they both have coverage.
+Uber is still in more cities (especially internationally) than Lyft at this point, but I strongly recommend that you set up and know how to use both apps for travel to cities in which they both have coverage.
 Being able to look at both gives you more flexibility.
 On some occasions, the wait for a car on one service is substantially shorter.
 In other situations, one service may be charging higher pricing but the other is not.
-You’ll save money and time making Uber and Lyft compete for your business.
+You'll save money and time making Uber and Lyft compete for your business.

-7. Airport pickups are not always possible.
+7. Airport pickups are not always possible - or at least easy.

-Before traveling to a new city and expecting to just hop in an Uber upon your arrival into the airport, check to see if it is available.
+Before traveling to a new city and expecting to just hop in an Uber upon your arrival into the airport, check to see if it is available there.
 When this post was originally published way back in 2016, for example, neither MCO airport nor LAX allowed Uber or Lyft to pick up on their property.
-Luckily, both have implemented a change to allow the services, but quite a few other cities – especially internationally – are trying to ban them.
-While I know many a solo traveler will hack that problem by walking a few hundred yards off-site and meeting a car there, that isn’t as easy for family travelers who likely aren’t as mobile with luggage and little ones.
+Luckily, both implemented a change to allow the services, but quite a few other cities - especially internationally - keeping trying to ban them.
+While I know many a solo traveler will hack that problem by walking a few hundred yards off-site and meeting a car there, that isn't as easy for family travelers who likely aren't as mobile with luggage and little ones.

 Bryanna says